-Robert Gupta, violinist, shares his experience of giving violin lesson to a schizophrenic musician, Nathaniel, and how it transformed Nathaniel from being filled with rage to quiet, understanding and grace.
+Robert Gupta, a violinist, shares his experience of giving violin lesson to a schizophrenic musician, Nathaniel, and how it transformed Nathaniel from being filled with rage to quiet, understanding and grace.
 The music was being a catalyst in the process.
-"This is the essence of art.
+“This is the essence of art.
 We take something which exists at our fundamental core, our emotions, and through our artistic lens, we can shape the emotions in reality.
 And the reality of those expressions reaches us, moves us, inspires us and unites us.

 If you have missed our previous installments, follow the links below to view them:

 Hope these videos will inspire you to learn your craft in a better way and get you out of the rut.
 Did we miss anything?
-If so, please let us know by sharing it in comments section.
+If so, please let us know by sharing it in the comments section.
 Until next time.
 Cheers!